 This course is a study of the origins, development, structure, and functions of American national government.
 Topics include the constitutional framework, federalism, the three branches of government including the bureaucracy, civil rights and liberties, political participation and behavior, and policy formation.
 Upon completion, students should be able to demonstrate an understanding of the basic concepts and participatory processes of the American political system.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+This course has been approved to satisfy the Comprehensive Articulation Class/Lab/Credit or Class/Lab/Exp./Credit

+Agreement general education core requirement in social/ behavioral sciences.

-POL 130 State & Local Government
+POL 130 State & Local Government 3 0 3 Prerequisites: None